mennotech/terms/TERMS.md

 - The supply of Goods which are, after delivery, according to their nature, inseparably mixed with other items.
 - The supply of digital content which is not supplied on a tangible medium if the performance has begun with Your prior express consent and You have acknowledged Your loss of cancellation right.

+## Restocking Fee

+We reserve the right to charge a restocking fee between 10% and 25% of the original price, for any items that are returned.

 ## Availability, Errors and Inaccuracies

 We are constantly updating Our offerings of Goods on the Service.
 The Goods available on Our Service may be mispriced, described inaccurately, or unavailable, and We may experience delays in updating information regarding our Goods on the Service and in Our advertising on other websites.